trishanku-org/heaven/README.md

 This project is a proof of concept.
 As [noted above](#note-2), the sample setup sets up a headless Kubernetes cluster with the `kube-controller-manager`, the `kube-scheduler` and the controllers of the
-`gardener/machine-controller-manager` to run independently while co-ordinating with one another only by communicating changes via Git.
+`gardener/machine-controller-manager` to run independently while coordinating with one another only by communicating changes via Git.

 - Work is pending to configure a `TrishankuHeaven` for the `kubelet` inside the machines provisioned by the `gardener/machine-controller-manager` to help it join and participate in the headless cluster as a `node`.
 - Also, a lot more work is required to make it efficient and productive.

-The [above sample](#take-it-for-a-spin) uses a private GitHub repo as a point of co-ordination amongst the controllers of a headless cluster.
+The [above sample](#take-it-for-a-spin) uses a private GitHub repo as a point of coordination amongst the controllers of a headless cluster.

-- It is possible to do such a co-ordination with a locally accessible Git repo but working is pending to document this.
+- It is possible to do such a coordination with a locally accessible Git repo but working is pending to document this.
 - Work is also pending to support other Git-hosting platforms.

-There are different possible applications for such an approach of loosely co-ordinating independent controllers.
+There are different possible applications for such an approach of loosely coordinating independent controllers.
 Please reach out at [@AmshumanKR](https://twitter.com/AmshumanKR) (Twitter) or here in the GitHub [issues](https://github.com/trishanku-org/heaven/issues) if interested in collaborating.

 ### Alternatives to Git